ChristophP/web-react-components/README.md

 Polyfills:
 These polyfills are needed for this to work in all evergreen browsers(including IE11).
-We use polyfills for Web Components V1(LINK).
+We use polyfills for [Web Components V1](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements).

 - Polyfills for Web Components features, namely custom elements(CE) and shady DOM(SD)
 - Adapter to transform non-native ES2015 classes into true ES2015 classes(needed for CE)